 Need Storage Between Move We Got You Covered.

-Our Secure cost-effective Storage Options allow you to store anything from a single item to entire contents of your household or businesses for as long as you need.
+Our Secure cost-effective Storage Options allow you to store anything from a single item to the entire contents of your household or business for as long as you need.
 Again simply select the option that suits you.
 Our storage prices beat any self storage providers in Fleet Street and surrounding areas by far.

-If you are planning relocating our EC4 Removals Fleet Street team of experienced International Removals will ensure that every aspect of your move is successful as planned, with rich understanding and knowledge of global shipping, a network of a trusted local agent that will arrange with you to deliver your goods into your new home.
+If you are planning relocating our EC4 Removals Fleet Street team of experienced International Removals will ensure that every aspect of your move is successful as planned, with a rich understanding and knowledge of global shipping, a network of a trusted local agent that will arrange with you to deliver your goods into your new home.